UbiquityRobotics/learn/quick_start/Robot_Commander_AP.markdown

 ---
 # How to drive with a Smartphone or workstation using Robot Commander in AP mode

-Robot Commander has two versions:  One for the Android phone, and one for a workstation.
+Robot Commander has two versions:  One for the Android phone, and one for a workstation. iPhone's are not currently supported.
-*{Wayne:  It is probably prudent to mention that iPhone's are not currently supported. }* *{Wayne: Somewhere we need to mention that the customer will not be able to access the rest of the web.
-It is obvious to us, but not to the customer. }*

 <div class="image-wrapper">